Jannat123665/Group1_Assignment-3/README.md

 Jannat:
 • Tasks:
-    o  Set up the Git repository and create a planner. o  Create and set the rod at the top of pendulum o Ensure everyone’s contributions are logged and write a README.md with task descriptions for each member.
+    o  Set up the Git repository and create a planner. o  Create and set the rod at the top of pendulum. o  Debugging and Testing
+    o Ensure everyone’s contributions are logged and write a README.md with task descriptions for each member.

 ________________________________________